4/24/2025

 Greg Lewis

-Hi.
-Thank you, and good evening and good afternoon.
-Good morning, everybody.
-I was hoping to ask you to understand a little bit better the accounting treatment or how you're realizing the EV charging credit.
-It sounds, yeah, if you could just walk us through like how much we realize at the point of sale and then is that something that since the charging's in place for a couple years, it's realized over the life of the three-year window.
+Yeah, I thank you and good evening and good afternoon.
+Good morning everybody.
+I was hoping to. understand a little bit better the accounting treatment or how you're realizing the EV charging credit.
+If you could just walk us through how much we realize at the point of sale and then is that something that since the charging is in place for a couple of years, it's realized over the life of the three-year window?

 speaker

-So for the free charging program, actually during the Q4 2024, we had the one-time charge was recognized in the Q4 to account for the free charging expenses for the old EV that we sold on or before the 31st of December 2024.
-So you can see that the charging is that we recognize 242 million US dollar deduction in the revenue in line with the US gas accounting treatment that we need to deduct through the revenue.
-And because Mr. Pham, our founder, is responsible for this charging expense, but we increase for the DIN contribution from the shareholder.
-So that's why you see the one-time charge, a big amount in the Q4 2024.
-Going forward, it's expected that this court is going to be recognized in line with the corresponding vehicle sales for the duration of the free charging program that we are offering to customers.
-Currently under the ourselves policy, the free charging program is going to be ended on 31st of December
+So for the free-charging program, actually during the Q4 2024, we had the one-time charge was recognized in the Q4 to account for the free-charging expenses for the old EV that we sold on or before the 31st of December 2024.
+So you can see that we recognize 242 million US dollar deduction, kind of the deduction in the revenue is in line with the US GAF. uh accounting treatment that we need to deduct to the revenue and um because mr farm our founder um is responsible for um this uh this charging we spend um but we increase for the gym contribution from the um the shareholder uh so that's why you you see the one-time charge a big amount in the q4 2024 Going forward, it's expected that this code is going to be recognized in line with the corresponding vehicle sales for the duration of the free charging program that we are offering to customers.
+Currently, under our sales policy, the free charging program is going to be ended on 31st of December of 2027.

 speaker